fmagrini/bayes-bay/docs/source/api/api_standard.rst

    end of each iteration or each batch of iterations
 #.
 Run the inversion (:meth:`bayesbay.BayesianInversion.run`)

-If you are new to BayesBay, we recommend :ref:`our tutorial page <quickstart>` to get started.
+If you are new to BayesBay, we recommend :ref:`our tutorial page <simple_linregr>` to get started.